Seeed-Studio/MakerCamp/2025-01-MIT/Andy/shenzhen2025.md

 ![yada](hardtosource.png)

 ## Electronics development
-I thought that Having JLCPCB near the hotel would be essential for the development; but as it turns out, my main bottlenecked turned out to be testing.
+I thought that having JLCPCB near the hotel would be essential for the development; but as it turns out, my main bottlenecked turned out to be testing.
 There were always so many fun things to do that I had trouble finding time to work on my research!
 Nevertheless, I ordered approximately a board every 4 days while in China.

 ![yada](jlcorders.jpg)